jefersoneiji/jefersoneiji/README.md

 ## 🚀 About Me

-Innovative Front-End Developer with 3+ years in the Web space.
+Innovative Fullstack Developer with 3+ years in the Web space.
 I help small to medium size teams like Kasterweb to build software with confidence and to decrease maintenance time by 83,34%.

 Some examples of my results include: